|

 in the diagrams.

-Treated posts can be packed with soil
+Treated wood posts can be packed with crushed

 cement made from 5 to 10 parts clean gravel and sand type